TERMS OF BUSINESS AGREEMENT

 SCALE OF FEES - These are the maximum fees that may apply and are in addition to any charge made by your insurer

 Up to £50.00 New Business, Mid Term Adjustments, Duplicate Documents, Renewal Fee, Unpaid Cheques/Direct Debits

 Up to £80.00 Young Driver New Business & renewals - GPS Telematics Net policies only.

 Commercial Customer Fees

 We may make a charge of no more than 30% (minimum of £25.00) of the total premium for the policy, all charges will be confirmed in writing.

 Cancellations and Rescinding of Instructions

 If we or you cancel your policy, and a refund is due to you, it will exclude any commission already received by us from your insurer.
-If you instruct us to issue cover and then rescind your instructions prior to cover being in force, a full refund of the premium will be given less a £40.00 fee.
+If you instruct us to issue cover and then rescind your instructions prior to cover being in force, or within the 14 day cancellation period for consumers, a refund of the insurers premium will be given less our £40.00 fee.